Nicholas Loring

 Nicholas Loring (September 1, 1711 – July 31, 1763) was an American Congregational minister who served as the second pastor of the "Old Ledge" meetinghouse in what was then North Yarmouth, Province of Massachusetts Bay (now Yarmouth, Maine).
 He died while in the 28th year of his tenure.

 Early life

-Loring was born on September 11, 1711, the son of John Loring and June Baker.
+Loring was born in 1711, the son of John Loring and June Baker.
 His father died eight years after Nicholas' birth, aged 38.

 He graduated from Harvard College in 1732.

 Career

 In 1736, Loring was ordained the second pastor of the new Meetinghouse under the Ledge, in what was then North Yarmouth, Province of Massachusetts Bay (now Yarmouth, Maine).
 He succeeded Ammi Ruhamah Cutter, who was relieved of his duties due to his liberal theology.

 Personal life

 Loring married Mary Richmond (1713–1803) on February 16, 1737, in Little Compton, Colony of Rhode Island and Providence Plantations.
 The daughter of colonel Silvester Richmond, Mary received a female house servant as part of her wedding gift.
 The slave, Belinda, was part of Mary's will.

 The Lorings had ten children: Richmond, Bezaleel, Levi, Lucretia (the mother of physician Ammi Ruhamah Mitchell), Mary, Elizabeth, Rachel, Thomas, Nicholas and Jeremiah.
 Thomas, Levi and Jeremiah purchased land and built homes in the Walnut Hill area of North Yarmouth, becoming some of the earliest settlers.